Xupack88/odin-recipes/README.md

 A website displaying different recipes.
-Learned to add links, images and create lists.
+Learned to add links, images, lists and style with CSS.